Our use of cookies

 Everyone Health Staffordshire

-Everyone Health Staffordshire offer a free healthy lifestyle service to Staffordshire residents.
+Everyone Health Staffordshire offers a free healthy lifestyle service to Staffordshire residents.
 This includes support to help people lose weight, get more active and stop smoking.
 Please note, some restrictions do apply.

 They also offer a free healthy workplace service to some businesses in Staffordshire, to support employees to stay healthy.
-Restrictions do apply, so please contact Everyone Health to discuss if your business may be eligible.
+Contact Everyone Health to discuss if your business may be eligible.

 Mental health support in Staffordshire